Kiritimati: Communications

-The islands' remote location in the Central Pacific has meant that communications with the world has always been challenging.

-As of October 2023 all calls and data rely on satellite connection only with very slow internet connection.
-It now has 3G data towers in June 2025.
+The island's remote location in the Central Pacific has hindered its communications with the rest of the world.
+In October 2023, all calls and data relied on slow satellite internet connection.
+As of June 2025, it has 3G data towers.

-In July 2022 The Southern Cross NEXT 15,857 km submarine cable system, entered service, connecting Los Angeles and Sydney with a dedicated 377 kilometers (one fiber pair) branch to Tabwakea, Kiritimati.
+In July 2022 The Southern Cross NEXT 15,857 km submarine cable system, entered service, connecting Los Angeles and Sydney with a dedicated 377 kilometres (one fibre pair) branch to Tabwakea, Kiritimati.
 The cable landing station is located in Tabwakea, owned by Bwebwerikinet Limited.
 As of October 2023 the landing station was built, but still not commissioned.
 Apart from Australia and the US, the cable will also provide direct low latency connection to Fiji, New Zealand and Tokelau.

 Tourism

 There is a small amount of tourism, mainly associated with anglers interested in lagoon fishing (for bonefish in particular) or offshore fishing.
 Week-long ecotourism packages during which some of the normally closed areas can be visited are also available.

-Christmas Island (Kiritimati) is recognized as a world-class destination for Fly fishing on its extensive, shallow hard-sand flats and clear lagoon waters.
-The island offers ideal conditions for species such as Bonefish and Giant trevally, attracting anglers seeking both moderate-sized and trophy fish.
+Christmas Island (Kiritimati) is recognized as a world-class destination for fly fishing on its extensive, shallow hard-sand flats and clear lagoon waters.
+The island offers ideal conditions for species such as bonefish and giant trevally, attracting anglers seeking both moderate-sized and trophy fish.

 The remote location and relatively low fishing pressure allow for an immersive flats-fishing experience.
 Improved accessibility through renewed tourism infrastructure has helped establish Kiritimati as one of the premier saltwater fly fishing destinations in the Pacific.

 In recent years, surfers have discovered that there are good waves during the Northern Hemisphere's winter season and there are interests developing to service these recreational tourists.
 There is some tourism-related infrastructure, such as a small hotel, rental facilities, and food services.

 Prospective launch sites

 In the early 1950s, Wernher von Braun proposed using this island as a launch site for crewed spacecraft, based on its proximity to the equator, and the generally empty ocean down-range (east).

 There is a Japanese JAXA satellite tracking station.
-The abandoned Aeon Field had at one time been proposed for reuse by the Japanese for their now-canceled HOPE-X space shuttle project.
+The abandoned Aeon Field had at one time been proposed for reuse by the Japanese for their now-cancelled HOPE-X space shuttle project.

 Kiritimati is also located fairly close to the Sea Launch satellite launching spot at 0° N 154° W, about 370 kilometres (200 nmi) to the east in international waters.